 Now, press on to the Ctrl + R button together to copy the values in the selected set of cells.

-You can use the Ctrl + D and Ctrl + R shortcuts together for copying values for column and rows together.
+You can use the Ctrl + D and Ctrl + R shortcuts together for copying values for columns and rows together.

 Shortcut for Copying and Pasting a Single Value in Multiple Cells